 Disney is big on “the show”, meaning the iconic atmosphere that the theme parks, resorts, and restaurants are known for.
+The Disney Look is taken very seriously.
 Every detail is considered to help convey a story, and image is a huge part of this process.
-I’m talking anything from where a bathroom is located (Fun fact: there are no bathrooms in Magic Kingdom’s Liberty Square because they didn’t exist during colonial times!) to what shade of blue to paint a wall.
-The cast members’ appearances are too scrutinized to perfectly blend in with their location’s theming.
+I’m talking anything from where a bathroom is located to what shade of blue to paint a wall.
+Even the cast members’ appearances must perfectly blend in with their location’s theming.

 There are lots of Do’s and Don’t’s when it comes to looking the Disney cast member part.
 I was aware of a lot of these rules: no “unnatural” hair color (A girl during my program had to re-dye her hair because it was “too blonde”); no visible tattoos; only ears are to be pierced (While I was there, a guy was sent back home because he gauged his ear lobes too large; I heard another story about a girl who had reconstructive surgery to fix her gauged ears to meet the “Disney Look.”); etc, etc.